verilog-to-routing/vtr-verilog-to-routing/README.developers.md

 1. The baseline QoR (i.e. unmodified VTR).
 2. The modified QoR (i.e. VTR with your changes).

+The following tests can be run locally by running the given commands on the local machine.
+In addition, since CI tests are run whenever changes are pushed to the remote repository, one can use the CI test results to measure the impact of his/her changes.
+The instructions to gather CI tests' results are [here](./README.developers.md#Example:-CI-Tests-QoR-Measurement).

 Note that it is important to generate both sets of QoR measurements on the same computing infrastructure to ensure a fair run-time comparison.

 The following examples show how a single set of QoR measurements can be produced using the VTR flow infrastructure.